Here is a quick guide of the 5 most popular types of broths used to make ramen across Japan.

 From there, various seasonings are added to the broth to make it distinctive, such as soy sauce, miso paste, and curry powder.
 The simmering process can take as long as 48 hours for broths that are more complex, such as the tonkotsu type (pork bone based).

-While it would be virtually impossible to name all the ramen flavors available these days, there are five basic flavors you can easily find on ramen shop menus, or in the instant ramen aisle.
+Here are five basic flavors you can easily find on ramen shop menus, or in the instant ramen aisle, along with some easy ramen recipes to make at home.

 Shoyu ramen packs a punch in the umami and salt department but still remains well balanced in flavor.
 You can easily sip on the broth without ever feeling like it’s too strong.